Gladoodles/hackthebox_machines/completed/linux/lame.md

 **Severity**: Critical

 **Steps to reproduce the attack**: Using NMAP to enumerate the services running on the host, called Lame.
-Access to the system was gained by running known exploits using the Metasploit Framework on the Samba and ddistccd services resulting in a shell on the target system.
-We also took advantage of the nmap binary which had the suid bit set allowing commands to be run with root privileges when using nmap interactively.
+Access to the system was gained by running known exploits using the Metasploit Framework on the Samba and ddistccd services, resulting in a shell on the target system.
+We also took advantage of the nmap binary which had the suid bit set, allowing commands to be run with root privileges when using nmap interactively.

 ## 2.0 - ENUMERATION
 | **IP ADDRESS** | **OPEN PORTS** |